chavdahitesh/questions-and-answers/Angular.md

      </div>
      ```

-7. ngClass, ngStyle, ngModel, and ngSwitch are Attribute Directives and ngIf and ngFor are Structural Directives.
+7. ngClass, ngStyle, ngModel are Attribute Directives and ngIf, ngSwitch and ngFor are Structural Directives.

 These are just a few examples of the directives available in Angular.
 Directives allow you to manipulate the DOM, apply styles, handle events, and more, providing a powerful way to extend the functionality of HTML elements or create custom HTML elements in Angular.